jgrichardson/spotify_changes/README.md

 ## Time Spent

-The amount of time spent writing this program, testing, and documenting it in this README was xx hours, yy minutes.
+The amount of time spent writing this program, testing, and documenting it in this README was 1 hours, 45 minutes.

 ## Installation